Table of contents

 - ▪ don't set a value for the

-property so the default (the viewport) is used, - ▪ set
+rootproperty so the default (the viewport) is used, - ▪ set

-of a target element intersects the root and - ▪ set
+threshold: 0to trigger the callback when1pxof a target element intersects the root and - ▪ set

-height in the middle of the viewport.
+rootMargin: "-50% 0px"to make the intersection area1pxheight in the middle of the viewport.

-Observe each section
+Observe each section.

 When one is scrolled into the middle of the viewport, the callback will be executed.